-Having heard what had happened, Jesus sought out the man (vss.
-35-41).
-Finding him to be of a willing heart, He revealed to him His identity, i.e., that He is the Son of Man, the Messiah (Dan.
+Vss.
+35-41 - Having heard what had happened, Jesus sought out the man, and finding him of a willing heart, revealed to him His identity, i.e., that He is the Son of Man, the Messiah (Dan.
 7:13).
 The man expressed his faith verbally, and by prostrating himself before Jesus in obeisance.

-"For judgment I came into this world, that those who do not see may see, and that those who see may become blind."
-A statement with double meaning, illustrated by this entire episode.
-"The Pharisees ...said..., 'We are not blind, too, are we?'
-Jesus answered, 'If you were blind you would not have sin; but since you say, "'We see", your sin remains."
-Their spiritual pride had not only effectively darkened their minds to obvious spiritual truth, but their professed expertise actually made them more accountable.
+For judgment I came into this world, that those who do not see may see, and that those who see may become blind. -- A statement with double meaning illustrated by this entire episode.
+The Pharisees ...said..., "We are not blind, too, are we?"
+Jesus answered, "If you were blind you would have no sin; but since you say, 'We see', your sin remains." -- Their spiritual pride had not only effectively darkened their minds to obvious spiritual truth, their professed expertise actually made them more accountable.
 Their attitude made them unteachable, and they were responsible for that.